AgenticFinLab/FinMycelium/docs/instruction.md

     "Method": "Regular Expression",
     "Reviews": "",
     "Source": "D:\\GitHub\\FinMycelium\\output\\A_novel_data-efficient_double_deep_Q-network_framework_for_intelligent_financial_portfolio_management\\full.md",
-    "keyword": "reinforcement",
+    "keyword": ["reinforcement learning", "financial risk"],
-    "match_count": 73,
+    "match_count": 75,
     "matches": [
       {
+        "matched_keyword": "reinforcement learning",
         "line_number": 13,
-        "keyword_position": [
+        "keyword_position": [869, 888],
-          869,
-          882
-        ],
-        "context": "To address these challenges, this work introduces Portfolio Double Deep Q-Network (PDQN), a novel architecture inspired by recent advancements in reinforcement learning.
-PDQN enhances portfolio management byintegrating Double Q-Learning to reduce overestimation, alongside Leaky ReLU activatin, Xaviitiaization, Hube oandropout regularization prov earg ability and gaization."
+        "context": "To address these challenges, this work introduces Portfolio Double Deep Q-Network (PDQN), a novel architecture inspired by recent advancements in reinforcement learning."
       },
       {
+        "matched_keyword": "financial risk",
-        "line_number": 17,
+        "line_number": 42,
-        "keyword_position": [
+        "keyword_position": [3201, 3214],
-          2127,
-          2140
-        ],
-        "context": "Introduction\n\nThe persistent challenge of achieving optimal decision-making in dynamic and high-dimensional environments remains central to artificial intelligence and reinforcement learning research."
-      },
+        "context": "Our model explicitly accounts for financial risk through dynamic volatility weighting."
+      }
     ]
   }
 ]
 ```

+> **Note**:
-> **Note**: Context snippets are automatically expanded to include complete sentences while respecting the `--context-chars` limit.
-Only files containing at least one match are included in the results.
+> - Context snippets are automatically expanded to include complete sentences while respecting the `--context-chars` limit.
+> - Only files containing **at least one match** for **any keyword** are included in the results.
+> - Keywords like `deep-q-network` are internally converted to `deep q network` and matched as literal phrases (not individual words).

 ---

 ### 3. Upload data to database